-In November COP26 will face the monumental challenge of bridging the gap between countries’ current climate commitments and the transformation that is urgently needed to tackle our climate emergency.
+In November at COP26 we faced the monumental challenge of bridging the gap between countries’ current climate commitments and the transformation that is urgently needed to tackle our climate emergency.
 This cannot be done without addressing the role of food systems and critical local actors: Food producers and local governments.

-The Global Fork to Farm dialogue will bring together 100 local government representatives with 100 practicing farmers.
-During a day without speeches – one of roundtable discussions, facilitated learning, and frank exchange – participants will bring food systems close to the climate negotiations.
-They will build the mutual understanding and cooperation necessary to ensure that the road from Glasgow to the Paris Agreement goals passes through a farm gate.
+The Global Fork to Farm dialogue brought together local government representatives with practicing farmers.
+During a day without speeches – one of roundtable discussions, facilitated learning, and frank exchange – participants brought food systems close to the climate negotiations.
+They built mutual understanding and cooperation to ensure that the road from Glasgow to the Paris Agreement goals passes through a farm gate.